jlmantov/type-graphql-api/Readme.md

 One tiny addition: Now, the refreshToken cookie is going to be set 2 different places - so this is refactored into its own method: `sendRefreshToken`

+### Beautify

+The intensions of isolating JWT to a single file nearly fell apart, a `jsonwebtoken.verify` call snug into `src/utils/isAuth.ts`.
+Lets beautify and strengthen TypeScript validation while we're at it...

 ## Revoke tokens for a user (change passord)